Key Takeaways

 CPT code 13121: Definition and clinical description

 CPT code 13121 is defined by the American Medical Association (AMA) as: Repair, complex, scalp, arms, and/or legs; 2.6 cm to 7.5 cm.
-It falls within the integumentary system repair section of the Current Procedural Terminology (CPT) manual and represents the highest complexity tier for wounds in this anatomical category.
+That 13121 CPT code description places it in the integumentary system repair section of the Current Procedural Terminology (CPT) manual, at the highest complexity tier for wounds in this anatomical category.

 Complex repair, as the AMA defines it, involves layered closure of one or more deeper tissue layers including subcutaneous tissue and/or fascia.
 It also encompasses wounds that require extensive undermining, retention sutures, or management of significant contamination or infection.
 The repair must go beyond the dermis to qualify.
 Reconstructive procedures like flap repair and adjacent tissue transfer are excluded from this code and use separate CPT ranges.